Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Problem Formulation and Existing Solution Approaches

+We denote this sum as $Q$ and will refer to it as the partition quality function or CPP objective function.
+Note that this problem can be defined for any graph by adding edges with zero weight, ignoring loop edges, and averaging the weights of incoming and outgoing edges.
 We will say that in a given partition, an edge is \textit{included} (because its weight is included in the sum in equation~(\ref{eq:Q})) if it connects two nodes from the same cluster.
 Otherwise, we will say that it is \textit{excluded}.
-Also, we use the words graph/network and vertex/node interchangeably here and through the rest of the text.
+Also, we use the words graph/network and vertex/node interchangeably here and throughout the rest of the text.